blog-banner-image

 While some officers seek clues by interviewing people associated with the victim, other crime scene investigators may utilize scientific methods of observation and examination to come up with a fairly accurate time of death.
 Of course, this process is difficult and requires advanced training to know where to look and how to measure variables; not surprisingly, the information needs to be precise, accurate, and able to stand up in court, especially when defense attorneys go out of their way to question every action and procedure.

-Several occupations contribute to homicide investigations, including crime scene technicians, who analyze and process evidence or medicolegal investigators, who focus scientifically on how a death occured.
-These can be rewarding professions since they not only help law enforcement track down killers and bring closure to families, but they also make decent money in the process.
-The U.S. Bureau of Labor Statistics (BLS Oct.
-2017) reported that the median annual wage for forensic science technicians was $27.29 per hour or $56,750 annually.
+The U.S. Bureau of Labor Statistics (BLS May 2024) reported that the median annual wage for forensic science technicians was $32.42 per hour or $67,440 annually.
 Furthermore, it’s a field poised to grow much faster than average in the coming decade.
-In fact, the BLS anticipated a 17 percent increase in openings for these trained professionals between 2016 and 2026—an increase from 15,400 to 17,000 nationally.
+In fact, the BLS anticipated a 14 percent increase in openings for these trained professionals between 2023 and 2033—an increase from 18,600 to 21,200 nationally.

 The drawbacks to working in this environment are obvious; death scenes are by nature messy, and unattended deaths may be even less appealing with the prospect of gore and decomposition.
-Assessing time of death also may require manipulation of someone’s remains and examining their organs right at a crime scene—not just measuring blood spatters or looking for bullet trajectories.
+Assessing the time of death also may require manipulation of someone’s remains and examining their organs right at a crime scene—not just measuring blood spatters or looking for bullet trajectories.

 This guide offers a summary of how investigators typically determine a person’s time of death and features several college programs to help aspiring forensics professionals learn the tools of the trade.